San Francisco de Conchos Municipality: Tourism

 Tourism is the second most important economic activity for the city and state is the second destination during summer vacation.
 To contain the largest body of water in the state La Boquilla Dam and below this a small dam called Colina Lake, these waters are used for water sports activities (like boat rides and jet skis, skiing and fishing) and not forgetting the famous spas Los Filtros for its spring waters.

 The church of San Francisco de Asis is located in the municipal head is the most important monument of the town since its construction dates from 1710 and is still standing, the remains of the Temple of Guadalupe (located in the municipal cemetery before military prison) and the aqueduct are other important buildings of the colonial era.

 Demography

 According to the Census of Population and House 2020 conducted by the National Institute of Statistics and Geography (INEGI), the population of the municipality of San Francisco de Conchos it is of 2,696 inhabitants, of whom 1,401 are men and 1,295 are women.

 Locations

-The municipality has a total of 68 locations.
-The main localities and their population are the following:
+The municipality has a total of 68 localities.
+The main localities and their population are as follows: